 - Pound or slice the chicken breasts to ¼- to ½-inch thickness and cut in half or into smaller portion sized pieces.
 Season both sides with salt and pepper, to taste.

-- Add ½ cup flour to a shallow dish or bowl (a pie plate works perfectly).
-Reserve remaining 4 teaspoons flour for later.
+- Add ½ cup flour to a shallow dish or bowl.

 - Add 3 tablespoons olive oil to a large skillet over MEDIUM-HIGH heat.

-- Dredge each piece of seasoned chicken breast into the flour, coating both sides, and place into skillet.
-Cook chicken in batches, if necessary, to avoid overcrowding the skillet.
+- Dredge each piece of seasoned chicken breast into the flour, coating both sides, and place them in the skillet.
+Cook the chicken in batches, if necessary, to avoid overcrowding the skillet.
 Add additional olive oil between batches, if needed.
-Cook for approximately 4 to 5 minutes per side, or until nicely browned and cooked through.
-Transfer chicken to a plate and set aside.
+Cook for approximately 3 to 4 minutes per side, or until nicely browned and cooked through.
+Transfer the chicken to a plate and set it aside.

-- Add the Marsala to the skillet and increase heat slightly to bring to a boil.
-Cook and whisk for a minute or two at a low boil.
-Add chicken stock and continue to cook and whisk until sauce is silky and slightly thickened.
-If you’d like to create an even silkier sauce, add optional butter and allow it to melt into the sauce.
+- Add the marsala to the skillet and increase the heat slightly to bring it to a boil.
+Cook and whisk for a minute or two at a low boil to reduce the marsala just slightly.
+Add the chicken broth (or stock) and continue to cook and whisk until the sauce is silky and slightly thickened.
+Add the butter and allow it to melt into the sauce.

-- Reduce heat to LOW and return cooked chicken to the skillet, spooning some of the sauce over each piece.
+- Reduce the heat to LOW and return the cooked chicken to the skillet, spooning some of the sauce over each piece.

 Nutrition